-Tax attorneys may have a stronger understanding of legal matters, but CPAs have a much broader understanding of accounting as a whole.
-Be generous with your expertise and share it with the tax attorneys you engage with.
-It will help them understand your role better, and better identify when to send a client your way and when not to.
-Explain to them the characteristics and needs of your ideal client, to help them hone their referrals; and ask for the same from them, so you can identify when to refer a client to them.
+Explain the characteristics and needs of your ideal client to help them find referrals, and ask them for the same so you can identify when to refer a client to them.
 When you have a good understanding of a tax attorney’s expertise, and they have a good understanding of yours, your clients will get better service on both ends.

 Refer Clients to Your Network

 Once you’ve started building a network of tax attorneys that you know and trust, start referring clients to the ones that are best suited to their needs.
 This might involve a little professional matchmaking, and your recommendations should be based on the clients’ best interests.
 Don’t be afraid to give the tax attorney a heads up that you’re sending someone their way.
-Before you know it, they may begin doing the same for you.
+Before you know it, they’ll likely be doing the same for you.

 Whenever you’re working with another professional, it’s important that everyone is on the same page.
-Before anything else, ensure that you secure your clients’ consent to release their information, so any requests for records and paperwork go quickly and smoothly.
+Ensure that you secure your clients’ consent to release their information, to ensure that any requests for records and paperwork are processed quickly and smoothly.

 Whether you want your clients to experience more robust service, or you have specific legal concerns about a client and want to make sure you’re protected, partnering with a tax attorney is one of the best ways CPAs can serve their clients.
 It’s the kind of partnership that’s greater than the sum of its parts and has long-lasting benefits for everyone involved.